GeoGen: A Two-stage Coarse-to-Fine Framework for Fine-grained Synthetic Location-based Social Network Trajectory Generation: Methodology

 \subsubsection{Multi-task Hybrid-Head Decoder}

-The Multi-task Hybrid-Head Decoder autoregressively generates the fine-grained trajectory, i.e., a sequence of (POI, timestamp) pairs, conditioned on the contextual representations $H$ from the encoder.
+The Multi-task Hybrid-Head Decoder autoregressively generates a sequence of (POI, timestamp) pairs, conditioned on the contextual representations $H$ from the encoder.
 To generate the $n'$-th check-in point, the previously generated sequence $s'_{\mathit{syn}} = [(p_1, t_1), \ldots, (p_{n'-1}, t_{n'-1})]$ is first embedded into a sequence of vectors $s'_{vec}$, where each POI is replaced by its shared embedding and each timestamp is converted using Time2Vec.
 Next, a Transformer-based Decoder processes this embedded sequence and the encoder's output $H$ to produce a hidden state $h_{n'}$, which summarizes the necessary history and context.
 This hidden state is then fed into two specialized prediction heads to determine \textit{where} and \textit{when} the next check-in occurs.
-For POI prediction, a linear layer computes logits over the vocabulary: $\text{logits}_{\text{POI}} = W_{\text{POI}} h_{n'} + b_{\text{POI}}$.
-For timestamp prediction, we model the temporally irregular nature of check-ins using a \textit{Neural Temporal Point Process} (NTPP) ~\cite{shchur2021neural}.
-Unlike direct regression, which provides a single, often unrealistic point estimate by simply predicting an average time interval.
-The TPP models the full probability distribution of the next event by predicting the conditional intensity function $\lambda(t) = \text{Softplus}(W_{\text{time}} h_{n'} + b_{\text{time}})$, which defines the instantaneous event rate given the current context.
+For POI, a linear layer computes logits over the vocabulary.
+For timestamps, unlike direct regression, we adopt a \textit{Neural Temporal Point Process} (NTPP)~\cite{shchur2021neural} to capture the irregular timing of human mobility.
+The NTPP models the probability distribution of the next timestamp through a conditional intensity function \(\lambda(t) = \text{Softplus}(W_{\text{time}} h_{n'} + b_{\text{time}}),\) which defines the instantaneous event rate given the current context.
 To sample the next timestamp, we first derive the cumulative distribution function \(F^{-1}\) corresponding to $\lambda(t)$, and then draw a sample from this distribution via inverse transform sampling:

 This enables the model to generate diverse and realistic non-uniform time intervals, capturing the stochastic nature of real-world check-in behaviors.